CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizard-uncloaked.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Spell._ _Wizard only._ Return all hazard permanent-events on characters in your Wizard's company to opponent's hand.
 Wizard makes a corruption check modified by -2. <br>_"Gandalf's eyes flashed.
 'It will be my turn to get angry soon,' he said.
 'If you say that again, I shall.
-Then you will see Gandalf the Grey uncloaked.’”_ ***---&NoBreak;LotRI***
+Then you will see Gandalf the Grey uncloaked.’”_ ***---&#65279;LotRI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>